tekumara/typos-lsp/README.md

 Once installed `typos` will automatically execute when you open or edit any file.

 To disable `typos` per workspace, see [disable this extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension).

+## Config file support

+Supports [config fields](https://github.com/crate-ci/typos/blob/master/docs/reference.md) in `typos.toml`, `_typos.toml`, or `.typos.toml`, except:

+- `files.ignore*` - have no effect.
+- `default.check-filename` - file names are never spell checked.
+- `default.check-file` - files are always checked.
+- `*.binary` - binary files are always checked.

+Config files will be read from the workspace folder or its parents.
+If there is no workspace folder, then no config file will be read and the typos defaults will be used.

 ## Settings